Est. birthdate: 05/27/2010

 India’s medication regimen is not difficult or expensive, and when she is able to live in a low-stress home environment where she can get lots of love and attention, it is hoped that the seizures will become even less frequent.
 Her condition is well managed and now she just needs to find a special person to become her best friend.

 India has lots of love to give, and Brother Wolf is determined to provide her with the chance to give it.
-Your support of the Compassionate Circle program can help India and dogs like her overcome their challenges so that they can find loving homes with people who will help them live the rich and fulfilling lives they deserve.
+Your support of the Sponsorship Program can help India and dogs like her overcome their challenges so that they can find loving homes with people who will help them live the rich and fulfilling lives they deserve.
 Be sure to check this page regularly for updates on our gal India!

 The best birthday ever!